zuozhenggh/learning-library/data-management-library/goldengate/migrate-oracle-atp/migration/migration.md

 1. An extract for **changed data capture**, This process will start be capturing changes and this will create some files called trail files.
 It is responsible for change data capture defined by it’s registration SCN.
 We will call it **the primary extract** during this workshop.

-2. We will connect to source database and retrieve the oldest Sequence Change Number (SCN).
+2. We will connect to source database and retrieve the oldest System Change Number (SCN).
 This will be used as the instantiation SCN.

 3. An Initial-Load extract.
 While changes are being captured by the primary extract process, the migration step needs a special type of extract process.
 Basically data will be captured from specified list of tables and later will be loaded into target database tables using the instantiation SCN.